READ N TRY

 Roman's website about chip carving, whittling, and woodturning

 I wanted to try the learned techniques on a simple project, so I decided to decorate a round coaster – the simplest project ever – with a Celtic knot pattern.
-I made two coasters from basswood: 3.5″ and 3″ in diameter.
+I made two coasters from basswood: 3.5″ (9 cm) and 3″ (76 mm) in diameter.

 There are many different types of Celtic knots.
 I wanted to use the endless knot variation of the Basket weave knot.
 To fit that knot on a round coaster, I curved the pattern to fit the knot design into a circle and connected the ends.
 Well, I didn’t know that time, but I ended up with the Turk’s head knot.

-I used a small wood burner to “draw” the knot.
-First, I outlined the lines with the mini skew-chisel woodburning pen and then used the shading pen (see the right picture) to darken the areas near overlapping bends.
+I used a woodburner to “draw” the Celtic knot design.
+First, I outlined the lines with the mini skew-chisel woodburning pen and then used the shading pen (see the picture) to darken the areas near overlapping bends.

 To keep the gradient color consistent, it is important to complete the shading of a Celtic knot without changing the pen tip temperature.
 I shaded two coasters with different temperatures, so the larger coaster is a little darker.